 I knew I had to change or run the risk of ruining my relationship with my kids, and so…I changed.
 My husband and I talked about our true goals for our children, and while succeeding in school remained a priority, we added contributing to the well being of our family and society and and growing to become functioning adults capable of thinking and working on their own.

-Our two oldest sons are now in college, and they can function without me!
+Our oldest son is in law school now, and our two younger sons are in college, and they can function without me!
 They were the kids showing their classmates how to do laundry, how to order a pizza, and how to ask a professor for help.
-Our two younger children are self-directed, and self- motivated when it comes to school, and they possess self esteem that comes from true accomplishment.
+Our daughter is self-directed, and self- motivated when it comes to school, and possesses the self esteem that comes from true accomplishment.

 So, how did this transformation take place?
 I decided to treat my children like I treated the students I tutored.
 I gave them compassion and respect.
 We scheduled sessions for me to tutor them in how to become a capable student, with the rest of our family time reserved for being a family.
 Gone were the stressful dinners when I would conduct cross-examination on upcoming tests, quizzes, or projects or rant about how they would never get into a good college if they didn’t do better at school.
 Now we talk, and we laugh…a lot.